SWORDIntel/TG-Snowball-Sampler-V2/README.md

 ## Important Warning: Runtime Expectations

 ### Exponential Growth in Runtime
-The Telegram Snowball Sampling Tool, while powerful, can potentially take several days (or drastically longer with more iterations) to complete its run.
+The Project SNOW, while powerful, can potentially take several days (or drastically longer with more iterations) to complete its run.
 This extended runtime is due to the exponential nature of the snowball sampling process.

 - **Exponential Process Explained**: In snowball sampling, each iteration potentially adds a new set of channels to be processed in the next iteration.
 For example, if each channel forwards messages from just three new channels, in the first iteration, you will process three channels, nine in the second iteration, and twenty-seven in the third iteration.
 This growth in the number of channels is exponential, meaning that each additional iteration can significantly increase the total number of channels to be processed, leading to a massive increase in runtime.